 If you are using an API in Consignor Portal that requires the use of tokens (Client IDs and Client Secrets), this article will explain how to generate it.

-Please note that only "owner" users have access to the API Configuration page.
+Please note that only "owner" and "admin" users have access to the API Configuration page.
+Based on the API you are using, you might consider which user type to use.
+For example, for the container API we recommend using the "owner" while it is recommend to create a specific admin user for the Shipment Data API so you can customize the shipment viewer profile to match the data you want the Shipment Data API to return.
 If you are unfamiliar with the user types and roles used in Consignor, we recommend reading this article: Understanding user types and roles in Consignor.

 Creating a Client ID and Client Secret